tytso/xfstests-bld/README.md

 * Linux kernel users
 * Anyone that doesn't believe in release automation

+Since the developer or repository maintainer is the one launching the tests, they will incur the cost of the testing and therefore it should be as low as possible.

 ** **

 ## 3. Scope and Features Of The Project: